knowledgetechnologyuhh/NICO-software/api-doc/Core/nicoface.rst

 faceExpression
 ##############

-The faceExpression class allows manipulation of the facial expressions of the NICO robot via wavelets and preset expressions.
+The faceExpression class allows manipulation and generation of the facial expressions of the NICO robot

 .. automodule:: nicoface.FaceExpression
     :members: